Minimum Wage in Florida: Everything You Need to Know

 The minimum wage in Florida has gone up this year, which is good news for those calling for a higher base wage, but for many, it may not be enough.
 The minimum wage has been a hot-button issue all over the nation for years, with some people demanding that it be raised as high as $15 per hour.
 As the debate rages on at the federal level, many states are taking action on their own.

-The new rise in minimum wage in Florida brings the wage from a prior level of $8.05 from 2016 up to $8.10.
+The new rise in the minimum wage in Florida brings the wage from a prior level of $8.05 from 2016 up to $8.10.
 It's only a 5-cent increase, which is the fifth-smallest the state has seen since it first established a standard minimum wage back in 2005.
-It's also up less than $1 per hour since 2012, when it was $7.67.
+It's also up less than $1 per hour since 2012 when it was $7.67.
 Incrementally, it has gone up to: